Dan J. Harkey

 https://gizmodo.com/california-takes-a-massive-step-toward-all-electric- hom-1847496829

-Modifying the existing housing stock will cost ungodly sums of money.
+Modifying the existing housing stock will incur substantial costs.
 Changing wiring and adding 220-volt systems, including all new appliances, will cost more than the average homeowner can afford.
 Title 24 ensures the implementation over time, which makes the modifications a requirement.

 Eliminating natural gas and fossil fuels is part of controlling the masses.
-When a family's life is controlled through their electric bill, they are easily manipulated and whipped into submission.
+When a family’s life is controlled through their electric bill, they are easily manipulated and whipped into submission.
 As in California, the taxation capital has implemented a progressive income-based fee for electric bills.
-Those who have more income will pay significantly more for electricity.
+Those with higher incomes will pay significantly more for electricity.

 State-mandated standards control zoning.
-Still, the city may require significant upgrades, such as Title-24, California Building Standards Code enforced by the local or county building departments or jurisdiction at a municipal level.
+Still, the city may require significant upgrades, such as those mandated by Title 24 of the California Building Standards Code, enforced by local or county building departments or jurisdictions at the municipal level.
 The owner of the bootlegged property will still be required to spend his capital to rectify the situation.

 Title 24 of the California Code of Regulations is designed to reduce wasteful and unnecessary energy consumption in newly constructed and existing buildings.
 The reality of the mandated modifications’ costs and purpose may differ.